Sys-Inventor-Lab/AI4System-OSML/README.md

 <br/>

 # [29/Jan/2024] OSML
-OSML is an ML-based scheduler that intelligently schedules multiple interactive resources to meet co-located services' QoS targets.
+OSML ([link of the paper](https://www.usenix.org/conference/fast23/presentation/liu)) is an ML-based scheduler that intelligently schedules multiple interactive resources to meet co-located services' QoS targets.
 OSML employs multiple ML models to work collaboratively to predict QoS variations, shepherd the scheduling, and recover from QoS violations in complicated co-location cases.

 OSML can generalize across platforms.
 We provide OSML's implementation, data set, and ML models on a server equipped with an Intel Xeon E5-2697 v4 CPU ([link](https://github.com/Sys-Inventor-Lab/AI4System-OSML/blob/master/OSML_on_server_with_Intel_Xeon_E5_2697_v4)).
 We will release OSML on other platforms in the near future.